 The detailed future space needs analysis compared to the results of planned future capital construction will be conducted in preparation for the Facilities Master Plan update.
 A projection of space needed at various locations is provided in Appendix Detailed Space Allocations.
-It was developed by using state space standards and applying the fall term annual weekly student contact hours (WSCH) growth rate of 3.29% to the assignable space documented in the 2019 space inventory.
+It was developed by using state space standards and applying the fall term annual WSCH growth rate of 3.29% to the assignable space documented in the 2019 space inventory.
 Except for some portable units, the 2022 space inventory was essentially the same as in 2019.
-A future space allocation was not prepared for Arvin because BC is currently using space located at the local high school during construction of the Arvin General Education building.
+A future space allocation was not prepared for Arvin because the College is currently using space located at the local high school during construction of the Arvin General Education building.